Supplementary Declarations for imports

 - Updates made to reflect changes resulting from the introduction of the Union Customs Code.

 From: HM Revenue & Customs

-Related guides: The Single Administrative Document for import and export Temporary storage for imports National Clearance Hub for goods entering, leaving or transiting the European Community Use and submit Supplementary Declarations Supplementary Declarations for exports
+Related guides: The Single Administrative Document for import and export Temporary storage for imports National Clearance Hub for goods entering, leaving or transiting the European Union Use and submit Supplementary Declarations Supplementary Declarations for exports